If you’re on the taller or bigger side and love to kayak, then at some point you’ve been there.

 The Bali SS 12 from Sun Dolphin won’t knock your socks off.
 But at this price point, you’re not going to find any kayaks that do that.

 Instead what you get is a reliable, stable, and durable kayak that’s responsive and versatile in one affordable package.

 I was impressed with how well it tracked and the extra accessories that make your time on the water more enjoyable.

-The adjustable foot pegs are a must for bigger paddlers and there’s a watertight storage hatch for your more sensitive gear.
+The adjustable foot braces are a must for big and tall paddlers and there’s a watertight storage hatch for your more sensitive gear.

 - No scupper holds can lead to a wet seat

 - Wide base (30-inches) for great stability